Creative and Professional Writing

 Careers / Further study

 Prepare for an exciting future in the cultural and creative industries.
+Tailoring what and how you study, you can shape the course towards your chosen career path.

 You'll graduate with an impressive blend of subject and trade-specific writing expertise, and a range of highly transferable skills.
 You could establish a career in a number of professions including the arts, creative media and marketing.